Elhameed/ALU-SE-Learning_Hub/README.md

-# ALU Software Engineering Resources
+# ALU Software Engineering Learning Hub

 Welcome to the ALU Software Engineering Learning Hub repository!
 This repository contains a curated list of resources that is directed at helping those of us studying Software Engineering at the African Leadership University to better understand the concepts.